Urgent

 Every spring is trauma season at the RSPCA Wildlife Hospital.
-Our native Australian wildlife are on the move and this means that we can see over 80 new wildlife patients coming into our hospital every day!
+Our native Australian wildlife are on the move and this means that we can see over 80 new wildlife patients coming into our Hospital every day!

 With so many wild animals needing our care this time of year, that’s a lot of animal rescues, veterinary treatment and rehabilitation that is going on right now behind the scenes at the RSPCA.
 You can help support our wildlife team to help save more lives.